Smilkovci Lake killings: Operation Monster reaction

+"The Macedonian and Serbian governments have designed a well-orchestrated top secret plan, aiming to compromise and stain the freedom-loving Albanian people in front of the world public opinion.
+Albanians are facing brutal tortures which have taken ultra-nationalist connotations.
+The Albanian people are not terrorists".
 According to the Helsinki Committee for Human Rights, the Ministry of Internal Affairs "pressured the media and the courts of law" by prematurely judging the suspects "guilty for the crime, which is not in accordance with European standards".
 Concern was also expressed for Haki Aziri, who—under the witness protection program—was missing for six days before he appeared in court.